jwiklund/asciidoc_http_server/README.md

 `asciidoc_http_server --port 8080 --root /path/to/asciidoc/files`

-If you now browse localhost:8080/ you will be provided with a list of links representing asciidoc files located in _/path/to/asciidoc/files_.
+If you now browse localhost:8080/ you will be provided with a list of links representing asciidoc files (ending with '.asciidoc.txt') located in _/path/to/asciidoc/files_.

 By navigating to one of these links asciidoc will be started on the fly returning a html rendered web page.